 I LOVE missions and have had the honor of serving the Lord on over 20 short-term trips, with about 15 of those being overseas trips.
 Actually, my first trip was to Africa when I was 23, and it changed my life.

 Here’s the real core of who I am: I believe that the only fulfilling life is one that is lived for something bigger than myself, something that will outlast me.
-I believe that ‘something’ is the cause of Christ.
+I believe that ‘Something’ – really, SomeONE – is Jesus Christ.
 My own story is too small to live for, and I love being a part of God’s Big Story.
 And when I’m in sync with Him, I’m at my happiest and my best.
-He has won my heart.
-What matters to Him matters to me.
+He’s won my heart, and what matters to Him matters to me.
 End of story.

 Here’s the “story behind the story” of my blog: